tagspaces/tagspaces-common/tagspaces-shell/README.md

 This script will recursively create thumbnails for a specified folder with all its sub folders.

-It's need to install [sharp](https://sharp.pixelplumbing.com/install) package globally:
+You have to install [sharp](https://sharp.pixelplumbing.com/install) package globally with the following command:

     npm i sharp -g